sepenet/cost-management-billing/cost-management-billing/reservations/cost-optimisation-checklist.md

 ### 5.1 Why

 This is one of the promises of the Cloud to reduce the costs and optimize the resources.
 One way is to turn-off resources when not needed.
 This approach is widely implemented by our customer with a high impact on cost reduction.
-$$CDU: on parle d'un client en particulier ?

 For IAAS, this particularly applies for virtual machines which can be deallocate, then, you will only pay for storage.

-For PAAS, most of the servcices can not be stopped except for few of them, $$CDU : on est sur de ça ?
+For PAAS, most of the servcices can not be stopped except for few of them,
 - Data : Synapse Data Analytics, Azure SQL Serverless Db
 - Compute : Functions, Batch, Container Instance (ACI), Cognitive Services